 Under Payment Method A the college pays the vendor directly and the grant reimburses the college.

-We require that you email/fax us the Application and Agreement form along with the Additional Project Courses page(s) (if captioning is for more than one class) and a vendor quote.
+We require that you complete the Application and Agreement form along with the Additional Project Courses page(s) (if captioning is for more than fifteen classes) and a vendor quote.
 Once signatures are in place, we will email back copies with a Project # indicating that the request for funding has been granted.
 Please fill out separate applications for each term.